amsievert/dndnotes/mdFiles/Planes/Arborea/The Seldo-Olympian War.md

 The effects of the beginning of [[The Great Dissension|the Great Dissension]] were felt across the Planes.
-In Arborea,
+In Arborea, the realms of Seldoris and Olympia broke out in war following the start of the Great Dissension.
+While no deities from either side would die from this conflict, many inhabitants from both realms would lose their lives in the fighting.
+## Casus Belli
+The inciting incident for the war was